robguevarra/gh-website/ProjectDocs/Build_Notes/active/admin-dashboard_phase3-3_core-architecture.md

 ### 3. Reusable Component Library
 - [x] Use shadcn UI Card for metric cards and chart containers (pattern established in dashboard-overview.tsx)
-- [ ] Extract MetricCard/ChartContainer as standalone components (optional, for DRYness)
+- [x] Extract MetricCard/ChartContainer as standalone components and integrate into dashboard-overview.tsx
-- [ ] Develop data table component (for future sections)
+- [x] Develop data table component (for future analytics sections)
+- [x] Scaffold DateRangePicker and FilterDropdown for analytics filters

 ### 4. State Management
 - [x] Use local state for dashboard data and loading (no new Zustand store needed yet)